system-transparency/sinit-acm-grebber/readme.md

 ```

-the default output folder ist the current Directory it can be modified can be by using:
+the default output folder ist the current Directory it can be modified by using:
 ```
    $ sinit-acm-grebber -of ./some/directory
 ```